marksandspencer/marksandspencer.github.io/_posts/2022-07-08-integrating-cloud-entity-with-next-auth.md

       maxAge: 30 * 24 * 60,
     },
 ```
-- Cloud Entity returns idToken by default, you'll need to set `idToken: true` or you'll see `'id_token detected in the response, you must use client.callback() instead of client.oauthCallback()'` incidentally it's the `id_token: true|false` value set in the options that determines the function called.
+- Cloudentity returns idToken by default, you'll need to set `idToken: true` or you'll see `'id_token detected in the response, you must use client.callback() instead of client.oauthCallback()'` incidentally it's the `id_token: true|false` value set in the options that determines the function called.

 - By default, even if you're using JWT session strategy, the access token (the one you'll likely want to make any future api requests) is not included.
 You can use the sample code in the docs https://next-auth.js.org/configuration/callbacks#jwt-callback for both session and JWT to get it included.
 For the poc I did we had different auth levels and wanted to expose that at the session level.
 It's also worth paying attention to the docs, the functions are called with different values for the first time and any future call.
 (IMO should be different functions, let consumers manage code reuse and expose a declarative API)